Celebrating Women in STEM

 My bachelor's is in Chemical Engineering with minors in computer science and managerial economics.
 I interned at an air quality district during college and after graduation, I got hired by an environmental consulting company.
 And I'm still there 15+ years later.
 I have mostly worked with air quality and compliance and my career niche turned into working with environmental management systems and data that is used for compliance reporting.

-Zoe Brand - Mechanical Engineer
+Zoe Brand ~ Mechanical/Aerospace Engineer Masters @Purdue

 Can you tell us a bit about your background and what you do now?